How to Embrace Your Fears And Become a More Courageous Person

 The angst that one will acquire a serious illness is common to almost everyone, and a Canadian Cancer Society survey from 2012 found that 70 per cent of Ontarians actively worry about being diagnosed with the disease.
 But even if that worst case comes true, other anxieties can follow.

-When Michelle Prince, a 46-year-old mother of two in Windsor, Ont., was diagnosed with advanced colon cancer in 2014, she was consumed by dread of the unknown—particularly of what chemotherapy would be like.
+When Michelle Prince, a 46-year-old mother of two in Windsor, Ontario, was diagnosed with advanced colon cancer in 2014, she was consumed by dread of the unknown—particularly of what chemotherapy would be like.
 “I didn’t know if it would hurt, if I would lose my hair, if I would spend all my time vomiting,” she says.

 But Prince quickly realized there were ways to make the unpleasant experience manageable.
 Although the treatments were lengthy, and left her sick for days afterwards, her nurses were gentle and deeply compassionate, and she found comfort by socializing with family members and other patients.
 Now, after 65 chemotherapy sessions and counting, Prince is using her knowledge of the experience to help others.